tamas-p/hisma/packages/hisma_flutter/README.md

 ## Additional information

+### Disclaimer

+As the package version indicates this is an experimental package.
+On the other hand, it is now considered feature complete with high auto-test coverage and after a curation period it is expected to reach 1.0.

+### Next steps

+- Improve documentation.
+- Process feedback.
+- Release 1.0.

+### Help appreciated

+- Feedback.
+- Finding bugs either in code or in documentation are always welcomed.
+  - Providing a failing test to demonstrate the bug is even better.

+### Contact

 If you have any questions, comments please go to [Hisma GitHub Discussions](https://github.com/tamas-p/hisma/discussions) to start or join discussions.